 Commonly undiagnosed diseases in related medical categories:

 Antibiotics often causes diarrhea: The use of antibiotics are very likely to cause some level of diarrhea in patients.
-The reason is that antibiotics kill...read more »
+The reason is that antibiotics kill off not only "bad" bacteria, but can also kill the "good" bacteria in the gut...read more »

 Research related physicians and medical specialists: